-ВМР Nitrogen Rate BMPs Applies to 1 Corn nitrogen rates are based on the nitrogen fertilizer application guidelines from the University of Minnesota .
-Rates were last updated in 2023.
-All agronomic crops on all soils Dryland corn following soybean: up to the high end of the 0.10 nitrogen rate range (currently at 150 lbs.
-N/ac) Dryland corn following corn : up to the high end of the 0.10 nitrogen rate range (currently at 190 lbs.
-N/ac) For other crops grown in the DWSMA, follow the current University of Minnesota guidance applicable to that crop 2 Include N supplied in a starter, weed and feed program, and contributions from phosphorus fertilizers such as MAP and DAP when calculating total N rate All agronomic crops on all soils 3 Take appropriate N credit for previous legume crops and manure used in the crop rotation All agronomic crops on all soils
+BMP Nitrogen Rate BMPs Applies to 1 Corn nitrogen rates are based on the nitrogen fertilizer application guidelines from the University of Minnesota .
+All agronomic crops on all soils Dryland corn following soybean: up to the high end of the 0.10 nitrogen rate range (currently at 160 lbs. $N/ac$ ) Dryland corn following corn : up to the high end of the 0.10 nitrogen rate range (currently at 200 lbs. $N/ac$ ) For other crops grown in the DWSMA, follow the current University of Minnesota guidance applicable to that crop 2 Include N supplied in a starter, weed and feed program, and contributions from phosphorus fertilizers such as MAP and DAP when calculating total N rate All agronomic crops on all soils 3 Take appropriate N credit for previous legume crops and manure used in the crop rotation All agronomic crops on all soils

-&lt;sup>1Corn nitrogen rate guidelines from the University of Minnesota Fertilizing corn in Minnesota (https://extension.umn.edu/crop-specific-needs/fertilizing-corn-minnesota), or its successor.
+Corn nitrogen rate guidelines from the University of Minnesota Fertilizing corn in Minnesota

+(https://extension.umn.edu/crop-specific-needs/fertilizing-corn-minnesota), or its successor.